MuskanKochhar/Custom-Compiler/README.md

 ## 🙌 Credits

-This compiler was built by **Ajay Singh** as part of a hands-on educational project exploring language design, compiler construction, and AST-based interpretation.
+This compiler was built by **Muskan Kochhar** as part of a hands-on educational project exploring language design, compiler construction, and AST-based interpretation.

 ---